Kari-The-Unicorn/Weather_App_With_Ajax_and_JQuery/README.md

 # Weather_App_With_Ajax_and_JQuery
-Displaying info about current temperature from OpenWeatherMap API - JSON:
+Displaying info about current temperature from OpenWeatherMap API - JSON

 Created using: